Brandon Hopkins' Homepage

 About

 My CV is here.
+Much of it is hyperlinked and clickable.

 I do have profiles at PhilPeople and ResearchGate, although there are no publications.
-At least there you can see some social networks.
+At least there you can (perhaps) see some social networks.
 Also, see my GitHub for some useful LaTeX stuff.